Audi Q3 8U

 + 2 more engine weaknesses + vehicle weaknesses

-The CTSA is the first 2.5 TFSI in an SUV body: 310 PS from the same cast-iron block as in the RS3 8P/TT RS 8J.
+The CTSA is the first 2.5 TFSI in an SUV body: 310 PS from the same cast-iron block as the early 2.5 TFSI compact performance cars of that era.
 Intake valve carbon build-up from direct injection from 40,000 km; regular walnut cleaning mandatory.
-Haldex all-wheel drive instead of permanent quattro — power distribution reacts more slowly than in the RS3.
+Haldex all-wheel drive instead of permanent quattro — power distribution reacts more slowly than a permanent quattro system.
 Oil changes every 10,000 km with 5W-30 Longlife; don't forget Haldex oil change every 30,000 km.

 - !!
 Water Pump Housing Cracks — Coolant Loss from 60,000 km